raviparekh/webapp-error-handler/README.md

 ## Flask Error Handler

-An alternative flask application error handler which attempts to provide an extensible and structured approach to handling for expected possible error scenario as well as the unexpected ones.
+An alternative flask application error handler which attempts to provide an extensible and structured approach to exception handling for expected possible error scenario as well as the unexpected ones.

 As microservice architecture continues to being a popular choice for building systems, handling error among various interacting components in a concise way is important